 Now, it comes to the taxes and social security contributions that have been simulated in EUROMOD.
 The second panel of Table 4.7 displays numbers of contributors as simulated.
-No external data on the number of contributors could be found, with the exception of social security contributions paid by employees (very precisely simulated, ratio of 101%) and pensioners (ratio of 108%).
+No external data on the number of contributors could be found, with the exception of social security contributions paid by employees (very precisely simulated, ratio of 104%) and pensioners (ratio of 107%).

-In the EU-SILC data for 2014, about 37.3m households pay either income taxes or contribute to any scheme of social security (tis).
-The respective number of households simulated for 2014 is almost identical to the EU-SILC figure.
-In terms of individuals, about 34.1m individuals have been simulated to have their employers contribute to social security (ils_sicer).
-The number of those who contribute themselves in terms of employee social security contributions (ils_sicee) is a bit lower (31.2m).
-This is because for those individuals employed in mini jobs, the employer is obliged to pay all the social contributions (also see Section 2.5.1).
-About 2.1m individuals have been simulated to contribute to social security schemes as self-employed persons (ils_sicse), i.e. the statutory or the private health insurance as well as the statutory pension insurance, and about 17.9m pensioners have been simulated to contribute to social security for pensioners (il_sicpe), i.e. the statutory or the private health insurance and the respective long-term care insurance.
+In the EU-SILC data for 2016, about 38.5m households pay either income taxes or contribute to any scheme of social security (tis).
+The respective number of households simulated for 2016 is almost identical to the EU-SILC figure.
+In terms of individuals, about 36.9m individuals have been simulated to have their employers contribute to social security (ils_sicer).
+The number of those who contribute themselves in terms of employee social security contributions (ils_sicee) is a bit lower (33.9m).
+This is because for those individuals employed in mini jobs, the employer is obliged to pay all the social contribute to social security schemes as self-employed persons (ils_sicse), i.e. the statutory or the private health insurance as well as the statutory pension insurance, and about 17.9m pensioners have been simulated to contribute to social security for pensioners (il_sicpe), i.e. the statutory or the private health insurance and the respective long-term care insurance.
 There are no comparable external figures for contributors to social security (with the exception of employees and pensioners), as national accounts usually only report aggregate sums but no numbers of contributors.

 Unfortunately, there is less information available for the number of tax payers.
 Official statistics on income tax are only available every three years and only with a lag of about five years.
-The number of individuals paying positive income taxes (tin_s) is simulated to be about 43.1m.
+The number of individuals paying positive income taxes (tin_s) is simulated to be about 45.5m.

 Aggregate amounts for the simulated benefits are validated in Table 4.8.
-The aggregate amount of sickness benefits (bhl_s) appear to be quite strongly under-simulated (ratio of 65%).
+The aggregate amount of sickness benefits (bhl_s) appear to be somewhat over-simulated (ratio of 116%).
 Unfortunately, the aggregated amount of the major simulated disability benefit from the statutory accident insurance $(pdiss_s)$ cannot be truly validated against external statistics because the simulated amount concerns uniquely those below the age of 65 and there is no comparable external statistic that takes into account this age threshold.
 However, just as an indication that the simulation is reasonable, Table 4.8. includes the external figure corresponding to all disability benefits from the statutory accident insurance and one can see that, as expected, the simulated aggregated amount is smaller than the official statistic.

-Simulation results for the aggregate sums of the unemployment benefit I (bunct_s) are about 114% of those from external statistics for 2014.
-This is a moderate discrepancy, which can be explained by the fact that unemployment benefits I are only partially simulated and the aggregate sum of bunct in the input dataset is much higher than the external statistic.
-With regard to unemployment benefits II (bunnc_s), the simulated aggregated amounts are very precisely simulated (ratios between 92% and 98%), which is due to the fact that bunnc is fully simulated and does not rely on the aggregate sum of the benefit in the input dataset.
+Simulation results for the aggregate sums of the unemployment benefit I (bunct_s) are only about 46% of those from external statistics for 2016.
+This is a strong discrepancy, which can be explained by the fact that unemployment benefits I are only partially simulated and the aggregate sum of bunct in the input dataset is much lower than the external statistic.
+With regard to unemployment benefits II (bunnc_s), the simulated aggregated amounts are still undersimulated although much closer to official statistics (ratio of about 77%), which is due to the fact that bunnc is fully simulated and does not rely on the aggregate sum of the benefit in the input dataset.
+The big disparity between the EU-SILC raw figure of bunnc and the simulated figure is due to the fact that simulations include the housing component of the benefit, so as to make it comparable with official statistics.